melissa-smith4/TMUber-System/README.md

 # TMUber-System
 A ride-sharing application that simulates and manages users, drivers, and service requests, featuring queue-based request handling, error management, and data organization with maps and inheritance.

-Upon running the program, users will be prompted to enter one of 19 available commands to begin.
+**The program is run from the TMUberUI file.** Upon running the program, users will be prompted to enter one of 19 available commands to begin.
 It is recommended to **load users and drivers before proceeding with other actions.**

 ## Commands